 Born in the southern part of Slovakia, he learnt to speak Hungarian first, hid in his neighbours’ underground basement during the WW2 and moved to Košice for work after spending some years in Prague and Bratislava.
 He has lived here ever since and became friends with the most prominent Slovak artists of the 20th century.
 Today, whether you are a local or a tourist, you will certainly pass by one of his sculptures.
 Most likely the one in front of the St Elizabeth’s Cathedral.
-Talking and reminiscing about past regimes and the art of sculpture, this is Juraj Bartusz, Košice-based sculptor who has recently celebrated his 86th birthday:
+Talking and reminiscing about past regimes and the art of sculpture, this is Juraj Bartusz, a Košice-based sculptor.

 Gagarin and promotion department at the East Slovakian Steelworks

 After his studies, Juraj married his schoolmate Mária Vnoučková – Mária Bartuszová (1936 – 1996) who also created numerous sculptures scattered around Košice neighborhoods.
 Bratislava was at that time crowded, Kamenín, on the other hand, impossible to provide means of living for a young artist.
 Juraj says that at that point he read an article about vacancies for a promotion department in the East Slovakian Steelworks.